 #1.
 Advance planning is necessary

 Filter out your international customers and decide where you would be enjoying more traffic.
 Once you have this information it would be prudent to try out one or two languages to be translated.
-In fact it would be a trial and error initiative at the beginning as this whole gamut is still in its nascent stage.
+In fact, it would be a trial and error initiative at the beginning as this whole gamut is still in its nascent stage.
 You would not know what the responses would be till you swim in the translations waters.

 You translation initiative could be monitored for results which could provide you with the necessary feedback to apprise you whether it is successful and what changes would be required.
-There is no doubt that it would have an impact on your website but what it would be has to be quantified.
+There is no doubt that it would have an impact on your website but what it would have to be quantified.

 #2.
 Content created should be translation friendly

 It is imperative that your website would be full of content, images, text and other information to help entice the customer to engage with you.
 These should be translation friendly with the correct phrases and words being selected to ensure compatibility.
 There is also the cultural aspect because certain words in one language could be misconstrued in another.

 Hence care should be taken to ensure no harm is done to anyone with the wrong impression being delivered in the translation.
 Using different terms and phrases for the same idea should be avoided and it would be prudent to stick to one wavelength.
 Such differences could bring out different meanings in the translations which could do more harm than good in the end.

 It would be necessary to ensure that your digital content used to design the website initially would accept the new initiative of the translation.
 If there are issues in the two you could have confusion all the way and the translations may not help you but cause unnecessary problems.